-The purpose of the CERB is to provide the Intern with a tool to record the architectural experience, and to enable the CALA jurisdiction to verify and to assess the nature and breadth a this experience.
-The Intern is responsible for maintaining record of architectural experience in the CERB.
+The purpose of the CERB is to provide the Intern with a tool to record the architectural experience, and to enable the CALA jurisdiction to verify and to assess the nature and breadth of this experience.
+The Intern is responsible for maintaining a record of architectural experience in the CERB.
 This record has several functions.
-For the Intern, it identifies area architectural experience is being gained any deficiencies exist.
-The Intern can also use the in discussions with the employer to ensure he getting suitable work experience in each of the categories. quired For the Supervising Architect, it is an assessment and personnel management tool.
-The emphasis AP is to promote in th Intern/Supervising Architect/Mentor dialogue.
+For the Intern, it identifies areas where architectural experience is being gained and areas where deficiencies exist.
+The Intern can also use the CERB as a tool in discussions with the employer to ensure he/she is getting suitable work experience in each of the required categories.
+For the Supervising Architect, it is an assessment and personnel management tool.
+The emphasis in the IAP is to promote Intern/Supervising Architect/Mentor dialogue.